Evaluate & Validate

 CO2 Performance Ladder: Procurement Guide V3.1

-This resource from the Foundation for Climate Friendly Procurement and Business (SKAO in Dutch) helps you reduce CO2 emission of your supply chain.
-The CO2 performance ladder is designed to help you incorporate CO2 emissions into your evaluation of best price to quality ratio.
+This resource from the Foundation for Climate Friendly Procurement and Business (SKAO in Dutch) helps you reduce the CO2 emission of your supply chain.
+The CO2 performance ladder is designed to help you incorporate CO2 emissions into your evaluation for best price to quality ratio.

 CO2 Performance Ladder: Procurement Guide V3.1